 First Order and Second Order Differential equations: First Order Differential Equations and Integrating Factor.
 Homogeneous Equations with constant coefficients.
 Wronskian and general solution.
-Statement of existence and Uniqueness Theorem for Initial Value Problems/ Euler's theorem of homogeneous function of degree n.
+Euler's theorem of homogeneous function of degree n.
 Particular Integral.

 Calculus of functions of more than one variable: Partial derivatives, exact and inexact differentials.
 Integrating factor, with simple illustration.
-Constrained Maximization using Lagrange Multipliers/ cyclic and chain rule of partial derivative.
+Cyclic and chain rule of partial derivative.